French Revolution: Europe outside France

-German reaction to the Revolution swung from favourable to antagonistic.
+In Ireland, the effect was to transform what had been an attempt by Protestant settlers to gain some autonomy into a mass movement led by the Society of United Irishmen involving Catholics and Protestants.
+It stimulated the demand for further reform throughout Ireland, especially in Ulster, and led to the Irish Rebellion of 1798, which was brutally suppressed by government troops.
+The German reaction to the Revolution swung from favourable to antagonistic.
 At first it brought liberal and democratic ideas, the end of guilds, serfdom and the Jewish ghetto.
 It brought economic freedoms and agrarian and legal reform.
 Above all the antagonism helped stimulate and shape German nationalism.